Installation

 - Open

-http://localhost:3002/ycode/welcomein your browser. - Follow the setup wizard to create your admin account and run migrations.
+http://localhost:3002/ycode/welcomein your browser. - Follow the setup wizard to connect Supabase and run migrations.
+Choose Supabase Cloud or Self-hosted Supabase depending on your setup.

 http://localhost:3002/ycode.